header-banner-amino.jpg

 3. Essential amino acids

 Lastly, we have our essential amino acids.
-Essential amino acids are amino acids that your body cannot make, so they must come from food.7 The nine essential amino acids are histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan and valine.
+Essential amino acids are those that your body cannot make, so they must come from food.7 The nine essential amino acids are histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan and valine.

 You do not need to eat essential and nonessential amino acids at every meal, but getting a balance of them over the whole day is important.8